Information about the Specialist Language Examination at the North Rhine State Chamber of Physicians

 It should be observed that patients are unfamiliar with medical terminology.
 It is important that the patient can understand the doctor to be tested properly and well.

 In the second section, the examinee is to transfer the anamnesis to an anamnesis sheet.
-For this, the candidate receives a ready-made form from the Medical Association North Rhine, as is used, in principal, in every hospital in the area of the chamber.
+For this, the candidate receives a ready-made form from the North Rhine State Chamber of Physicians, as is used, in principal, in every hospital in the area of the chamber.

-Sample of the anamnesis sheet (48.28 KB) (The sheet does not need to be brought to the examination)
+Sample of the anamnesis sheet (The sheet does not need to be brought to the examination)

 3. Doctor-doctor discussion